On This Page

 To apply for the Bachelor of Information Technology (BIT) Co-operative Scholarship program you must apply through both the Universities Admissions Centre and directly through UTS.

-Successful applicants are selected on a combination of interview + ATAR.
-It is expected that students will achieve an ATAR around 90 or higher.
-However, quite often we'll take in applicants whose ATAR falls in the range of 85 to 99.50.
+Successful applicants are selected on a combination of the interview and ATAR.
+Successful students generally achieve an ATAR around 90 or higher.
+However, quite often we'll take in applicants whose ATAR falls in the range of 85 to 99.95.

-So don't be too scared to apply - you have to be in it to win it!
+So don't be discouraged in applying – you have to be in it to win it!

-There is a two-step process to applying to the Bachelor of Information Technology Co-operative Scholarship:
+There is a two-step process to apply for the Bachelor of Information Technology Co-operative Scholarship:

 1. Submit your UTS BIT online application